lodlaw/django-firebase/README.md

 - Nested data structure is currently not supported.

 ## What can be used
+### Admin page
+- Listing all documents.
-### Admin page: listing all documents, creating a new document.
+- Creating a new document.

 ### Supported Model Operations:
 - Model.objects.get()